London Borough of Hounslow: Economy

 A 2017 study by Trust for London and New Policy Institute found that pay inequality in Hounslow is the second largest of any London borough.
 It also found that 25% people in Hounslow live in poverty, which is slightly lower than the London-wide poverty rate of 27%.

 Demography

-53.3% of the borough's population is White, 34.4% is Asian, and 6.6% is Black.
+44.1% of the borough's population is White, 36.6% is Asian, and 7.2% is Black.
 The most noticeable South Asian populations in the borough are in Hounslow, Heston and Cranford, all of which also have considerable Eastern European populations.
-The majority of Afro-Caribbean, West African, and East African populations are situated around the Brentford, Isleworth and Feltham areas.
+The majority of Afro-Caribbean & West African populations are situated around the Brentford, Isleworth and Feltham areas.
 The majority of the White British population reside in the eastern and western parts of the borough (Chiswick, Brentford, Isleworth, Osterley, Hounslow East, Hanworth, Feltham and Bedfont), with this population being most prominent in the affluent areas of Chiswick and Osterley.